Vaccines Induce Bizarre Anti-Social Behaviour in Sheep

 Just seven injections of vaccines or the aluminum salt added to vaccines caused alarming behavioral changes linked to a fatal nervous system disorder in sheep, a new study from Spanish veterinary researchers shows.

-Vaccinated lambs and lambs that received injections of aluminum that is used in human vaccines as well, began aggressively biting the wool from other sheep, pacing restlessly and overeating, according to the study published this week in the journal Pharmacological Research.
+Vaccinated lambs and lambs that received injections of aluminum that is used in human vaccines as well, began aggressively biting the wool from other sheep, pacing restlessly and overeating, according to the study published this week in the Journal of Inorganic Biochemistry.

 Researchers from the Universities of Zaragoza and Navarra, Spain separated 21 male lambs into three groups.
 These received either common sheep vaccines, an aluminum ingredient called Alhydrogel used in many human as well as animal vaccines, or saline placebo.
 All other conditions were controlled.
 The researchers noted that the vaccinated and Alhydrogel animals became more solitary and anti-social than those injected with placebo.
 “In general, sheep are gregarious, and have a strong drive to be in the company of flock mates,” they said.
 Antisocial behavior is “uncommon and readily detected by an observer.”
 Fewer interactions with other animals “might indicate a deleterious effect on animal welfare,” the vets explained.